My Baby Registry Must Haves

 - Ubbi Steel Odor Locking Diaper Pail: Some say needed, some say not, I’m going for it.
 Update: VERY happy.
 We got a second for downstairs!

 - Ubbi Disposable Diaper Pail Plastic Bags: Apparently you can use regular kitchen trash bags.
 Update: I personally like having these.
+I bought a set and at 8 months I still have some left.

 - Honest Wipes: These are the ones I’m trying to start!
 I’ve heard these are good too.
 Update: Happy with them!

 - Honest Diapers: Personally am starting with these!
 Others I’ve seen people like are Earth’s Best & Eco by Naty.
 Asking for a few packages of newborn, 1, and 2 to start us off.
 I will not be cloth diapering because I hate laundry.
 Know yourself and do what works for you and your family!
 Update: Very happy with these.
 Make sure to pull out the inner flap (reader tip)!
 I’m currently doing the subscription on their website (cheaper option).
 Hope this helps you navigate how much to order initially: Every baby is different but for Skylar, at 5 1/2 weeks (roughly 9.5 pounds) she was basically done with the newborn size, and into size 1.
 We needed size 2 at around 13 weeks (roughly 12.8 pounds).
+At 8 months we’re in size 3.

 - Diaper Bag: I’m going for this one after hearing great things!
 So this comes with a changing mat, but you may want the above to leave in your partners car.
 Update: I LOVE THIS DIAPER BAG.